Explore Jobs

 Aug.
 16, 2023

-This article will dive into all of the latest insights about being late for work in the US.
-Here are some key insights from our research:
+This article explores the latest insights into employee lateness in the US.
+Here are some key findings from our research:

 • 29% of employees admit to being late to work at least once per month.